dkjhaj2ee/DRFAuthAPI/README.md

 # DRFAuthAPI

-* A sample Django Rest Framework: API for with Token Authentication
+* A sample Django Rest Framework: API for Token Authentication